 - 4.6.20 To deliver a new sustainable residential community, the details of the development's design will need to be consistent with the urban design principles set out below: - 1.
 Establish the residential character of the area by creating a distinctive gateway at the entrance off the access road to the J45 roundabout, which provides a marked departure from the motorway environment.
 This should include appropriate detailing to highways, verges and signage to slow speeds, and use of landscape to influence perceptions back to the human and pedestrian scale. - Create layouts which are clearly anchored within the wider character and rural context, through use of borrowed landscapes, deliberately created key views and vistas, and retention and enhancement of existing green infrastructure corridors. including the waterway corridors. - 3.
 Provide distinctive and attractive streets and public spaces, including high quality green spaces and use of street tree planting to create boulevards, to encourage community/neighbourhood identity and ownership. - 4.
-Locate key facilities, such as the school, local centre and park centrally within the development, within walking distance of all parts of the site. - 5.
+Locate key facilities, such as the school, local centre and park in an accessible location to all occupiers of the site using sustainable transport options. - 5.
 Create a child friendly environment which provides safe, easy and direct pedestrian /cycle routes to the school, shops and green spaces and incorporate road safety measures, such as 20 mph zones. - 6.
 Seek opportunities to provide housing types and other services, specifically catering for the needs of older people in accessible locations, close to the local centre. - 7.
 Create a suitable residential environment by mitigating proximity to the motorway as far as possible through provision of buffer areas of mixed use development, landscaping or other sound attenuation measures where necessary. - 8.
 Maximise connectivity of the site to the wider cycle and pedestrian networks and points of interest, including Temple Newsam, Skelton Lake, Wyke Beck Valley, Trans Pennine Trail, Rothwell Country Park and the wider river corridor. - 9.
-Encourage low-impact uses of Skelton Lake for recreation or leisure compatible with its wider habitat value. - 4.6.21 The design, layout and phasing of the development will also need to into account the following issues:
+Encourage low-impact uses of Skelton Lake for recreation or leisure compatible with its wider habitat value. - 10.
+Ensure key views from the Historic Park and Garden at Temple Newsam are safeguarded. - 4.6.21 The design, layout and phasing of the development will also need to into account the following issues: